-Rather, it extends the capabilities of a very strong, scalable, and adaptable CMS platform (WordPress) to serve as an excellent LMS platform.
+Instead, it extends the capabilities of a robust, scalable, and adaptable CMS platform (WordPress) to serve as an excellent LMS platform.

-It has a learning curve because a major portion of its functionality is taken from WordPress, which is a general-purpose CMS for all sorts of websites and not an LMS per se.
-Before you can learn how to use LearnDash, you must first learn how to use WordPress.
+It has a learning curve because most of its functionality is taken from WordPress, a general-purpose CMS for all websites.

-Moodle, on the other hand, is a full-fledged LMS with every aspect of its functionality built specifically for the creation of e-Learning.
+Moodle is a full-fledged LMS with every aspect of its functionality built specifically for creating e-learning.
 This substantially decreases the amount of technical knowledge required to access your LMS.

 Another significant distinction is the nature of both services.

-While both LearnDash and Moodle have all of the functionality that every e-Learning site needs, it’s only logical that one of them has more than the other because they’re two entirely distinct products.
+While both LearnDash and Moodle have all of the functionality that every e-learning site needs, it’s only logical that one of them has more than the other because they’re two distinct products.
 The following is a list of their features:

-- Free and Open-Source: Both platforms are free and open-source software, providing users with the flexibility to customize and adapt to their specific needs.
+- Free and Open-Source: Both platforms are free and open-source software, allowing users to customize and adapt to their specific needs.